dansholds/grapple-comps-min/content/posts/14310-grapplers-grand-prix-queens-spring-bjjgi-nogi-absolute.md

-Ø  In the case of tiebreakers, the following algorithm will be utilized in order: Most Wins > Most Submissions > Head To Head Match > Most Points Scored.
+Ø  In the case of tiebreakers, the following algorithm will be utilized in order- Most Wins > Most Submissions > Head To Head Match > Most Points Scored.